Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Conclusion

 \section{Conclusion}

+In this paper, we explored the key point cloud features that play a critical role in crafting 3D adversarial attacks, shifting the focus from model-specific vulnerabilities to the intrinsic characteristics of point clouds.
+By defining a set of Fourteen features derived from graph signal processing concepts, features that significantly influence adversarial drop points—points whose removal is likely to alter a model's decision—were identified.
+Multiple linear regression analysis demonstrated that these features effectively predict adversarial points across several DNN models, including PointNet, PointNet++, DGCNN, and PointConv

-Black-box and white-box adversarial attacks on 3D point clouds require access to the target DNN model in order to create an adversarial example that would fool that model.
-In this paper, we presented a strategy that does not require the target DNN model in order to create an adversarial example.
-This is termed a \emph{no-box} attack, and is the first such attack in the point cloud literature.
-Although no-box attacks cannot be more successful than white- or black-box attacks, since they cannot fine-tune an adversarial example to a particular target model, this work demonstrates that the attacker does not need access to the target model in order to craft an adversarial attack on it.
-The proposed no-box attack was shown to generalize better, be more transferable, and much faster than a baseline white-box attack.
-Furthermore, when faced with typical defenses, its success was comparable to that of the baseline white-box attack.
-One implication of this work is that the geometry of data instances, and not just the architecture of the target model or the data distribution, is important for adversarial attacks, and this insight could help to design better defenses in the future.
+The findings highlight that adversarial vulnerability in point clouds stems from their inherent structural properties, rather than merely from flaws in DNNs.
+Based on these insights, a novel attack method was developed.
+While this new attack cannot outperform white- or black-box attacks, as it cannot fine-tune adversarial examples to specific target models, it generalizes better, is more transferable, and is significantly faster than a baseline white-box attack.
+One implication of this work is that the geometry of data instances, and not just the architecture of the target model or the data distribution, is important for adversarial attacks, and this insight contribute to the design and development of more effective attacks and defenses in the future.